cmake-basis/BASIS/doc/howto/install.rst

 .. note::

-    The commands given in this guide have to be entered in a terminal, in particular, the Bourne Again Shell (BASH_).
-If you are not using the BASH, see the documentation of your particular shel for information on how to perform these actions using this shell instead.
+    The commands given in this guide have to be entered in a terminal, in particular, the Bourne Again Shell (Bash_).
+If you are not using the Bash, see the documentation of your particular shell for information on how to perform these actions using this shell instead.